 Wearable Robotic Technology

 When we try to imagine robots, we typically picture a humanoid figure that moves of its accord.
 Rarely do we envision robots as something that we could wear, but that is exactly the type of robotic technology that can be used in the construction industry.
 The AWN-03 and FORTIS are wearable robots that assist the wearer by providing bodily support and enhancing their strength and endurance.
 The AWN-03 is designed to provide back support and can lower back stress by 15 kilograms.
 This is useful in an environment where the workers are constantly carrying and lifting objects that are nearly as heavy as they are which puts a strain on their backs over time.
-Likewise, FORTIS is a wearable exoskeleton that is supposed to enhance the person’s strength and endurance as it helps in lifting heavy loads and in operating heavy construction machinery like grinders, demo hammers, or rivet busters.
+Likewise, FORTIS is a wearable exoskeleton that is supposed to enhance the person’s strength and endurance as it helps in lifting heavy loads and in operating heavy construction machineries like grinders, demo hammers, or rivet busters.

 Going away again from the classic humanoid figure of robots, robotic arms are another form of robot technology that can be useful in the construction site.
 SCARA (Selective Compliance Assembly Robot Arm or Selective Compliance Articulated Robot Arm) arms are being used to automatically measure and place reinforcing bars with precision.
-Robotic arms can generally be used in provide a uniform layer of finishing on any given surface.
+Robotic arms can generally be used in providing a uniform layer of finishing on any given surface.